Marat Balagula: American Mafia ties

 Here there's enough for everybody to be happy...to leave the table satisfied.
 What we must avoid is trouble between us and the other families.
 I propose to make a deal with the others so there's no bad blood...Meanwhile, we will send word out that from now on you and your people are with the Lucchese family.
 No one will bother you.
 If anyone does bother you, come to us and Anthony will take care of it.

 In an interview with Robert I. Friedman, a Genovese crime family member recalled with a laugh, "The next time I saw Michael [Franzese] and mentioned Marat, his face went white.
 Christie Tick had put out the word that Marat was under his protection."

 In the aftermath, New York's Five Families imposed a two cent per gallon "Family tax" on Balagula's bootlegging operation, which became their greatest moneymaker after drug trafficking.

-According to author Philip Carlo, "Because Gaspipe and Russian mobster Marat Balagula hit it off so well, Casso was soon partners with Balagula on a diamond mine located in Sierra Leone, Africa.
+According to author Philip Carlo, "Because Gaspipe and Russian mobster Marat Balagula hit it off so well, Casso was soon partners with Balagula on a diamond mine located in Sierra Leone.
 They opened a business office in Freetown."

 According to Jeffrey Robinson, there was so much money coming in from the gas tax scam that it was too big for anyone to control and everyone involved was stealing money from each other.
 Meanwhile, among many other things, Balagula owned a New York mansion decorated in pink marble and a private island off the African coast.

 According to one former associate, "The LCN reminded Marat of the apparatchiks in the Soviet Union.
 He thought as long as he gave them something they would be valuable allies.
 Then all of a sudden he was at risk of being killed if he couldn't pay to the penny."

 At the same time, Balagula's underboss, Boris Nayfeld, was asked by a member of the Gambino crime family if he could obtain heroin.
 In response, Balagula and Nayfeld set up an international smuggling operation.
 China White heroin was purchased in Thailand, sealed inside television sets, and then smuggled to Poland.
 The drugs were then couriered to New York City and sold to the Five Families.
 As Poland was not an expected source for drug trafficking into the United States, it took a very long time before the DEA and U.S. Customs became wise to the route.

 Balagula also ran an arms trafficking ring that purchased automatic weapons in Florida, transported them to New York City, and them shipped them to the USSR for sale on the black market.